nbtjaden/stmoran/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of stmoran is to …
+The goal of stmoran is to make the spatio-temporal variants of global and local Moran’s proposed by (Gao et al. 2019) (spatio-temporal LISA) available in R. It borrows code from and works as an extension to Roger Bivand’s `spdep` package.
+I put this together because I needed it: it has not undergone extensive testing and is likely to contain bugs and errors.
+Please let me know if you encounter any.

 ## Installation